sjmudd/webscalesql-rpm/README.md

 - performance_schema
-This build currently does not include performance_schema (default MySQL build behaviour).
+This build currently does not include performance_schema (default MySQL build behaviour) as this has been disabled by default in WebScaleSQL.
 If you have performance_schema tables from a previous MySQL-server install, the table names will be visible, but if you try to select from them you'll get an error like this:
 ```